abeidahmed/rails-heroicon/README.md

 # RailsHeroicon

-A set of free MIT-licensed high-quality SVG icons for your rails app.
+Ruby on Rails `view helpers` for the awesome Heroicons by Steve Schoger.
 To view all the icons visit [heroicons](https://heroicons.com/).

 > This gem has no official affiliation with Tailwind labs yet.